maoosi/prisma-appsync/docs/advanced/extending-api.md

 This step only applies if using the AWS CDK boilerplate provided with Prisma-AppSync.
 :::

-Finally, we want to make sure that `custom-schema.gql` and `custom-resolvers.yaml` are both part of the bundle uploaded on AWS Lambda.
+Finally, we want to make sure that `custom-schema.gql` and `custom-resolvers.yaml` are both parts of the bundle uploaded on AWS Lambda.
 To do so, we update the beforeBundling function inside `cdk/index.ts` with the below (adjust paths as necessary):

 ```ts
 function: {